 Kamayan dinner at Perla / Photograph by Jason Varney

 When it comes to group dining, we’re particular fans of a set menu.
-That extra couple of bucks helps avoid the stress of everyone trying to decide whether to share a bunch of plates, or — worst of all — the possibility of everyone skipping appetizers, going straight to mains, and heading home after a 45-minute meal.
+That extra couple of bucks helps avoid the stress of everyone trying to decide whether to share a bunch of plates or — worst of all — the possibility of everyone skipping appetizers, going straight to mains, and heading home after a 45-minute meal.

 Perla, East Passyunk

-At $48 per person, this Filipino BYOB is actually one of the pricier options on this list, but hear us out: you won’t be ordering off a menu when you’re here.
+At $50 per person, this Filipino BYOB is actually one of the pricier options on this list, but hear us out: you won’t be ordering off a menu when you’re here.
 You won’t even be eating off of plates.
 Instead, you and your friends will enjoy Perla’s Kamayan feast, which involves an entire table covered in banana leaves and stacked with rice, chicken, hunks of fried pork, lumpia, veggies, a whole fish and chocolate coconut budino for dessert.
 It’s the definition of a fun group meal.
 1535 South 11th Street.

 Apricot Stone, Northern Liberties

 You could come to this Northern Liberties Armenian restaurant and order directly off the menu.
 But then you’d probably end up limited only to your individual appetizer and entree.
-Another option is to go for the $40 Taste of Apricot Stone menu, wherein dips, salads, falafel, manti, rice pilaf are served family-style.
+Another option is to go for the $40 Taste of Apricot Stone menu, wherein dips, salads, falafel, manti, skewers and rice pilaf are served family-style.
 It’s a generous amount of food that takes you through four full courses.
 The only catch is that you’ll need at least seven people to participate.
 1040 North 2nd Street.

 A Mano, Fairmount

-A Mano serves delicious and approachable Italian food, like grilled branzino, gnocchi, and lemon olive oil cake.
+A Mano serves delicious and approachable Italian food, like grilled branzino, gnocchi and lemon olive oil cake.
 In terms of ordering here, you only have two options: a three-course prix fixe or a four-course prix fixe.
 Go for the smaller of the two if you’re trying to keep things under $50 per person.
 For $48, you’ll get an antipasti, a primi and a secondi, which give you ample time to linger over your meal and make small talk with your friend’s coworker, or whoever you’re meeting at this birthday dinner.
 2244 Fairmount Avenue.

-Stina Pizzeria, South Philly
+Stina Pizzeria, Point Breeze

-Mole Poblano, Italian Market
+Mole Poblano, East Passyunk

 There are tons of Mexican spots in the city where you can eat a huge meal for less than $30, but Mole Poblano works especially well since the space is great for hanging out.
 Call ahead to make a reservation for a group larger than four, then order far and wide.
 You could bring wine or beer, sure, but real pros know to pre-batch margaritas.
 1144 South 9th Street.